zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 Then we have brown, green and purple which were initialized far from real gaussians and just "got lost" during the process.
-We can see them in the "Learned Gaussians" chart (notice that colors don't match) but they don't match any real gaussian and also have a small amplitude and a vary narrow covariance matrix.
+We can see them in the "Learned Gaussians" chart (notice that the colors don't match) but they don't match any real gaussian and also have a small amplitude and a vary narrow covariance matrix.

 Sadly, no center was initialized next to the gaussian at the bottom right, and no